 The link below is a summary on the Illinois State Board of Education (ISBE) website of recent changes.
 Thank you for your patience as we transition to the updated requirements.

 Anyone interested in obtaining a Substitute License must have a bachelor’s degree or higher from a regionally accredited institution of higher education.
-A Substitute License is valid for 5 fiscal years and is renewable upon completion of a test of basic skills through one of the following options:
+A Substitute License is valid for 5 fiscal years and is renewable upon payment of registration fees.
+Due to Senate Bill 2912, a substitute teaching license may be renewed after 5 years without evidence of passing a test of basic skills.

 How to Apply for A Substitute License